Still have questions about FOOT? No problem at all!

 What if I can’t make it at that time?
 Are there accommodations on campus?

 If you do arrive a day early, you need to contact the summer coordinators.
-You must stay at a local hotel.
+You can stay in the dorm with the leaders on the Old Campus.
 See our sheet on Travel to Yale.
 We need to know approximately when you will arrive.

 What is an overnight bag?

 An overnight bag is a duffle bag that you will bring with all your FOOT equipment and extra clothes for the first night sleeping on Old Campus.
-When we leave for the FOOT trips, you will be able to store your overnight bag with us.
+When we leave for the FOOT trips, you will be able to store your overnight bag.

 Please mark your overnight bags clearly with your name and residential college!
 And please do not store any valuables in your bags!

 I really, really, really need to store more than an overnight bag or else I can’t go on FOOT.
 Is this okay?